max-mapper/blog/posts/https-wildcard-nginx-setup.md

 At the recommendation of my friend [Eric Mill](https://konklone.com/) I decided to try out [SSLMate](https://sslmate.com/).
 Wildcard certs aren't cheap.
 From SSLMate it costs $149 USD.
 However, it was super easy compared to every other SSL purchasing experience I've ever dealt with.

+It should take about 20 minutes to do all the things in this blog post.

 I have high hopes for [Let's Encrypt](https://letsencrypt.org), which will essentially make this process cost $0 instead of $149, but until then this is the easiest way to do it that I've seen.

 Note: my domain `maxogden.com` is hosted on GitHub Pages and they don't yet support HTTPS with custom domains.
 Email GitHub support and request this feature if it is important to you!